Step-by-Step HHL Algorithm Walkthrough to Enhance the Understanding of Critical Quantum Computing Concepts: Introduction

 \section{Introduction}

-Quantum Computing is promising in solving challenging engineering \cite{Shor1994}, biomedical \cite{Outeiral} and finance \cite{Egger2020} problems.
-It has a tremendous advancement in the last two decades and, recently, quantum supremacy has been demonstrated using a 53-qubit system \cite{ Arute2019}.
+\PARstart{Q}{uantum} Computing is promising in solving challenging engineering \cite{Shor1994}, biomedical \cite{Outeiral} and finance \cite{Egger2020} problems.
+It has a tremendous advancement in the last two decades and, recently, quantum breakthrough has been demonstrated using a 53-qubit system \cite{ Arute2019}.However, according to the paper \cite{ Madsen2022}, due to less efficient hardware implementation till date, the goal to reach superconducting quantum supremacy is yet to achieve.
 Therefore, the training of a quantum technology workforce is an imminent goal for many countries (e.g. \cite{NSTC}) to support this fast-growing industry.

-However, quantum technology is based on concepts very different from our daily and classical experience.
+However, quantum technology is based on concepts very different from our daily and classical experiences.
 In the early stage of learning quantum computing, although linking to daily and classical experience may enhance the understanding of certain quantum concepts and such an approach should not be de-emphasized, we believe a fast and robust way of training a quantum workforce is to train the students to be able to emulate a quantum processor and trace the evolution of the qubits.
 This is particularly useful in learning quantum algorithms without a quantum mechanics background.
 Such an approach obviates the students from cognitive conflicts, which can be resolved later, if possible, after they understand how quantum computing works.
-This also embraces the ``Shut up and calculate!” approach proposed by Mermin on how to deal with the uncomfortable feeling towards quantum mechanics interpretation \cite{ Mermin2004}.
+This also embraces the ``Shut up and calculate!” approach proposed by Mermin on how to deal with the uncomfortable feeling toward quantum mechanics interpretation \cite{ Mermin2004}.